Bread80/Amstrad-CPC-BASIC-Source/README.md

 Project Status
 ---
-This project is still very much a work in progress.
-There are still several major areas of the code to be 'unassembled' along with much tidying up to do.
-There may well be major changes to make to the project as a whole as I understand it more.
+I now consider the project to be complete.
+There are still a few areas where commenting is limited, such as the the code around arrays, but there are sufficient 'high level' comments about what each section is doing in total that anyone skilled enough to modify the code will also be skilled enough to understand it.
+I'd also like to factor out a few 'magic numbers' such as token values and some numeric constants to make the code easier to parse, although such work does introduce the risks of misunderstanding a values purpose and introducing bugs.

 I also want to make it easy to extend the BASIC.
 As it stands there is not a single byte spare in the 16k ROM, so extending BASIC will mean either removing features or splitting it into multiple ROMs.
 The Amstrad firmware has built in support for the multiple ROM option so I'd rather go that route.
 However, there is no quick and easy way to split the code.
 There's an obvious split between command line/program editing and run-time but each mode uses features of the other.
 For example code entry uses the same routines to parse numbers as used by the INPUT etc routines at run time.
 It will probably require some form to static analysis tool to assess which sections are used by each mode (and which are used by both).